ratwolfzero/hopalong_python/README.md

 #### Core algorithm

-##### Two-pass algorithm with separate calculation of:
+Two-pass algorithm with separate calculation of:

 - The spatial extent of the attractor trajectory (first pass)

 - Direct mapping of the sequentially generated floating point values ​​in continuous space to a discrete image while tracking the number of pixel hits to display the density map (second pass)

-Efficient application of just-in-time (JIT) compilation supported by a low complexity code structure.
+Just-in-time (JIT) compilation supported by a low complexity code structure.
-Appropriate image processing and representation of the attractor is achieved by applying methods from the Matplotlib library.

 For further hints regarding two-pass approach, see [Two-Pass Approach](#two-pass-approach)